Mike and Bernie Winters: Solo careers

 Mike moved to Florida because his wife, Cassie Winters, suffered from arthritis and Bernie went solo in the UK, signing a contract with Thames Television.
 Bernie's biggest success was his eponymous series where his comedy "partner" was a St Bernard dog named Schnorbitz.
 Bernie Winters owned and trained Schnorbitz, and the dog played a major part in his later career.

 In 1987, Bernie hosted a quiz show on HTV called Scribble.
 He also presented a UK version of Make Me Laugh, a Tyne Tees Television production for ITV.
 The show launched the comedy career of Brian Conley.
 He was also one of the hosts of the long running ITV show Whose Baby?, taking over from Leslie Crowther in the mid-1980s.

-In the 1980s, the brothers finally made peace with each other, but they never worked together again.
+In the mid-1980s, the brothers finally made peace with each other, but they never worked together again.
 Bernie Winters died on 4 May 1991, aged 60, from stomach cancer.

 Mike opened the first theatre club in Miami and worked with boxing manager Angelo Dundee, presenting black-tie boxing events.
 Mike was also active in charity work, with visits to Miami from Muhammad Ali, Prince Michael of Kent and Prince Edward and was awarded the city of Miami keys by the mayor.
 With Jude Parry, Mike also co-produced, directed, performed in and wrote the first British professional pantomime to appear in Florida, continuing to do so for five years.
 Davy Jones of the Monkees appeared.
 He published five books: a biography of Angelo Dundee, and The Axis of Greatness about the relationship between Angelo and his boxers Sugar Ray Leonard and Ali.
 He also wrote two novels, Miami One Way and Razor Sharp.
 His final book was a light-hearted memoir, The Sunny Side of Winters.
 He finally moved to Fairford, Gloucestershire, with his wife of 57 years.
-He died on 24 August 2013 aged 86.
+He died from pancreatic cancer on 24 August 2013, aged 86.